 The childminder is responsible for you during this time.

 This guidance also applies to those living or working with someone who is registered with Ofsted to provide childcare on domestic premises.

 If you join an organisation that provides childcare

-You may need to register with us if you become part of an Ofsted-registered organisation that provides childcare.
+We may need to check you if you become part of an Ofsted-registered organisation that provides childcare.

 |Type of organisation||Who needs to register|

 |Companies set up solely or mainly to provide childcare||Everyone listed on Companies House as being legally responsible for the company|